ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-v2-apis.md

 6. Create a peer by calling [`POST /ak/api/v2/kubernetes/components/peer`](/apidocs/blockchain#create-a-peer).

 7. If you want to use the console to operate your blockchain components, you must import your administrator identity into your console wallet.
 Use the wallet tab to import the certificate and private key of your node admin into the console and create an identity.
 You then need to use the console to associate this identity with the components you created.
-For more information, see [Importing an admin identity into the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console](#ibm-hlfsupport-v2-apis-admin-console).
+For more information, see [Importing an admin identity into the Fabric Operations Console](#ibm-hlfsupport-v2-apis-admin-console).

 8. After you deploy your network, you can use the Fabric SDKs, the Peer CLI, or the console UI to create channels and deploy smart contracts.
 If you need to programmatically create a channel, you must provide the consortium name.
 For {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric, the consortium name must be set to `SampleConsortium`.